 Below is an excerpt from the Grapplearts.com instructional – How to Defeat the Bigger, Stronger Opponent, Series 2, with Brandon Mullins.
 It’ll give you a rare insight into the advanced details of the triangle choke that have made it such a high-percentage finisher at the most advanced levels of competition.

-That video clip came from the Bottom Position Gameplan volume in the How to Defeat the Bigger, Stronger Opponent Series 2, with Brandon Mullins.
+This video about the triangle choke came from the How to Defeat the Bigger, Stronger Opponent Series 2, with Brandon Mullins.